 A diagnosis of breast cancer is a life-changing event.
 Luckily, there are a variety of breast reconstruction techniques available to help restore one’s image and self-confidence and make women feel whole again after a mastectomy.
-Depending on your cancer diagnosis and clinical situation, breast reconstruction may be performed in an immediate or delayed fashion.
+Depending on your cancer diagnosis and clinical situation, reconstruction may be performed in an immediate or delayed fashion.
 An immediate reconstruction is achieved at the same time as a mastectomy, while a delayed reconstruction may be done approximately three months or longer after the initial surgery.
-A breast reconstruction may be delayed for further cancer treatment and/or to allow for treated tissues to recover prior to your reconstruction.
+A procedure may be delayed for further cancer treatment and/or to allow for treated tissues to recover prior to your reconstruction.

 What is breast reconstruction surgery?

 Breast reconstruction surgery attempts to restore a women’s breast following lumpectomy or mastectomy recovery.
 This can be achieved using implants, your own tissue (autologous flap), or a combination of your tissue and implants.
 A personalized consultation with Dr. Belz will help determine the best options for you and allow you to make an informed decision regarding your breast reconstruction.

 What are my options?

 Implant-based reconstruction is the most common form of breast reconstruction.
 It is typically performed in a staged fashion, with a tissue expander or spacer and acellular dermal matrix placed at the time of mastectomy.
 Over several months, the tissue expander is filled in the office.
 A second procedure is performed in the operating room to remove the temporary expander and replace it with a permanent breast implant once expansion has been achieved.
 This is often done in conjunction with a technique known as fat grafting, which helps smoothen the contours of the reconstructed breast.
 On occasion, patients may be candidates for a direct to implant breast reconstruction.